• Phed Mark London: A Spicy Thai Pop-Up Experience

 Dim Sum Review of Har Gow at Joy King Lau – Chinatown London

-I hope you have some snacks to hand.
-Perhaps a cheeky instant noodle so we can see, together. what I mentioning about the dumpling folds.
-This Har Gow doesn’t entice at first glance: fewer dumpling folds, less visual access to the prawn filling.
+Har Gow at Joy King Lau doesn’t entice at first glance: fewer dumpling folds means visibility to prawn filling.
 Aromas are there, as well as the steam we want to see.

-The King prawn dumplings throw me off.
+The façade is real.
+King prawn dumplings throw me off.
 There’s an adhesive slick of prawn mayo flavouring.
 It’s as though the filling were a pink striped fish ball disguised in the shape of a prawn – a bit odd .
 The bite of whole or chopped prawn is there: they’re not even chopped up, in fact, which is the style sometimes.
 Perhaps the thicker wrapper with fewer pleats lends itself to the gummy texture overriding the dumpling chew.
 It offers an eating experience with underlying pure prawn query.

 First to arrive was another dish, however.
 There’s a gap of around 20mins or so between when I receive it and all the other four orders I place.